CleanData/Datasets/karven_datahub_io/README.md

 ### TO DO LIST
-Need to work on appending to json files instead of rewriting with json.dumps everytime Add error checking
+Need to work on appending to json files instead of rewriting with json.dumps everytime
+//can only be done if we remove duplicate formats, scientitst and organizations afterwards Add error checking
 Adjust spam filtering curve
 Add datarelations
+add a print_debug in shared_functions and replace all print

 datahub Crawl-Delay : 10 seconds.
 Needs one request to pull package, and one more for non-spam to get relations